NASA-AMMOS/3DTilesRendererJS/src/three/renderer/API.md

 The surface definition used to map between cartographic values and the tile geometry in the local frame of `TilesRenderer.group`.
-Defaults to the ellipsoid and may be reassigned by plugins that flatten or reproject the tile geometry so image overlays and other consumers can map onto the displayed shape.
+Defaults to the ellipsoid and may be reassigned by plugins that flatten or reproject the tile geometry.
-TODO: non-cartographic content (eg tiled images, unit-radius 3DTILES_ellipsoid bodies) still reports the ellipsoid here even though no meaningful mapping exists - this case needs to be handled, eg by setting the field to null and guarding consumers.

 ### .cameras